Mar 2, 2021

 Most stabilizers that come at higher price points are built for heavier cameras, so if you’re working with lighter DSLR’s, you want to look for a quality product that has a lower weight capacity.

-As a general rule, hold out on a stabilizer purchase until you know exactly which camera you will be using for your projects.
+As a general rule, hold out on a stabilizer purchase until you know exactly which camera you will be using for your videos.
 Your camera’s weight is an important compatibility factor, but not the only one to consider.

 For more versatility in long-term use, you might opt for a stabilizer with additional accessories and features (i.e. arm extensions, quick release mounting plates, etc.).